beyarkay/masters-thesis/src/03_lit_review.md

 Glove-based gesture recognition is any gesture recognition system which gathers hand information using a device physically attached to the user's hands (or in rare cases, attached to their forearms).
-Subsection
+Section
 \ref{sec:03-technologies-used} will discuss the technologies used in building glove-based systems.
-Subsection \ref{sec:03-surveys-of-the-literature} will provide an overview of the larger reviews of the literature.
-Subsection
+Section \ref{sec:03-surveys-of-the-literature} will provide an overview of the larger reviews of the literature.
+Section
 \ref{sec:03-hardware-products} will discuss the hardware products used for glove-based systems.
-Subsection \ref{algorithms-used-for-gesture-recognition}
+Section \ref{algorithms-used-for-gesture-recognition}
 reviews the algorithms used for glove-based gesture recognition.

 ## Technologies Used \label{sec:03-technologies-used}